- About us

 We often get the question what is a Biodrum rotator?

-Well actually that is a biological filter for ponds, which creates the most perfect conditions for nitrifying bacteria, which is currently available on the market.
+Well actually it is a biological filter for ponds, which creates the most perfect conditions for nitrifying bacteria. it is the best in the market for this purpose.

-The concept comes from the purification industry many decades ago.
-It is a revolving cylinder filled with biological material that rotates 40% underwater and 60% above water.
+The concept comes from the water management industry many decades ago.
+It is a revolving cylinder filled with biological material that rotates which is 40% underwater and 60% above water.
 This ensures maximum oxygen saturation.

 There have been many people who have had to wait a very long time to get their nitrite under control when starting up a koi pond.

 Especially with a moving bed (combi filter).
-This can also often be explained, because the moving bed material floats around in the water and is 'bumped' into each other every time.
-As a result, a bacterium cannot (or very difficult) attach itself to the material on the outside.
-The only material he can house on is the inner part (which is also still in motion..).
+This can often be explained because the moving bed material floats around in the water and is 'bumping' into each other alot.
+As a result?
+The bacteria cannot (or very difficultly) attach itself to the material on the outside.
+The only material they can settle on is the inner part (which is also still in motion..).